-The figures given must not be taken as a guarantee for the actual fuel consumption of a particular vehicle.
+The figures are provided only for the purpose of comparison between different vehicle variants and must not be taken as a guarantee for the actual fuel consumption of a particular vehicle.
+Additional equipment may result in slightly higher results than the stated consumption and CO_2 figures.

 Furthermore, fuel consumption is dependent on personal driving style as well as road and traffic conditions.